priyakrishnan-de/data-eng/README.md

 **.ssh**
 config
 Has configs to ssh to VM instances in GCP.
-Stopped these VM instances for now, so IP's are incorrect now.
+Masked IPs.

 **terraform**
 Terraform to spin up Google cloud bucket and Bigquery instance